Ruddy darter

 The ruddy darter (Sympetrum sanguineum) is a species of dragonfly of the family Libellulidae.

 Distribution

 The ruddy darter is to be found in temperate regions throughout Europe as far east as Siberia and as far south as the northern Sahara.
-Its conservation status is regarded as secure, and indeed numbers seem to be increasing in some locations such as central England.
+Its conservation status is regarded as secure, and indeed numbers seem to be increasing in some locations such as central England; it is also spreading north at its northern limit in northeastern England.